The Great American Bash (2008)

-The 2008 Great American Bash was the fifth annual Great American Bash professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE), and 19th Great American Bash event overall.
-It was held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions.
-The event took place on July 20, 2008, at the Nassau Veterans Memorial Coliseum in Uniondale, New York.
-It was the final Great American Bash PPV to be held under the full name of "The Great American Bash", as in 2009, the event's title was truncated to The Bash.
-It was the final PPV of the Ruthless Aggression Era, as WWE programming became PG two days after the event.
-As such, it was also the final WWE PPV to have a TV Parental Guidelines rating of TV-14 until The Horror Show at Extreme Rules in 2020.
+The 2008 Great American Bash was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was WWE's fifth annual Great American Bash and 19th overall.
+The event took place on July 20, 2008, at the Nassau Veterans Memorial Coliseum in Uniondale, New York and was held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions.

+This was the final Great American Bash PPV to be held under the full name of "The Great American Bash", as in 2009, the event's title was truncated to The Bash.
+The full "The Great American Bash" name would not be used again until a special episode of SmackDown in 2012.
+This was also the final PPV of the Ruthless Aggression Era, as WWE programming became PG two days after the event.
+As such, it was the final WWE PPV to have a TV Parental Guidelines rating of TV-14 until The Horror Show at Extreme Rules in 2020.

 The main match on the SmackDown brand was between Triple H and Edge for the WWE Championship.
 Triple H won the match and retained the WWE Championship after pinning Edge following a Pedigree.
 The primary match on the Raw brand was between CM Punk and Batista for the World Heavyweight Championship, which ended in a double disqualification following interference from Kane.
 The predominant match on the ECW brand was between Mark Henry and Tommy Dreamer for the ECW Championship, which Henry won by pinfall due to the interference and heel turn of Colin Delaney, with Henry proceeding to perform a World's Strongest Slam to retain the championship.
 The featured matches on the undercard included John Cena versus John "Bradshaw" Layfield (JBL) in a New York City Parking Lot Brawl and Shawn Michaels versus Chris Jericho.
-The event also crowned the first WWE Divas Champion.
+The event also saw Michelle McCool defeat Natalya to win the inaugural WWE Divas Championship, which was established for SmackDown, opposite of Raw's WWE Women's Championship.

 Production

 Background

-The event was held at the Nassau Veterans Memorial Coliseum in Uniondale, New York.
+WWE's fifth annual Great American Bash was held at the Nassau Veterans Memorial Coliseum in Uniondale, New York.

-The Great American Bash is a professional wrestling event established in 1985.
-Following World Wrestling Entertainment's (WWE) acquisition of World Championship Wrestling (WCW) in March 2001, WWE revived the pay-per-view (PPV) in 2004.
-The 2008 event was the fifth annual Great American Bash produced by WWE and 19th overall.
-It was sponsored by AT&T and took place on July 20, 2008, at the Nassau Veterans Memorial Coliseum in Uniondale, New York and featured wrestlers from the Raw, SmackDown, and ECW brands.
-It was also the first Great American Bash PPV broadcast in high definition.
+The Great American Bash is a professional wrestling event established in 1985, held during the summer.
+Following World Wrestling Entertainment's (WWE) acquisition of World Championship Wrestling (WCW) in March 2001, WWE revived The Great American Bash as its own annual pay-per-view (PPV) event in 2004.
+WWE's fifth annual Great American Bash, and 19th overall, took place on July 20, 2008, at the Nassau Veterans Memorial Coliseum in Uniondale, New York and featured wrestlers from the Raw, SmackDown, and ECW brands.
+This was the first Great American Bash PPV broadcast in high definition and it was sponsored by AT&T.